Who said God sent you to them? Or them to you… What God said was, Beware! That’s not a sending that’s a warning against those who will come.

 So which is it?
 Life or death?
 What is the fruit of anything in your life?
 This test will tell you the author of it.

 Does God Send False Prophets?

 No. But they run, (“I have not sent these prophets, yet they ran: I have not spoken to them, yet they prophesied.”)
 [Jer 23:21-31] And they will run into you.
 So beware of the false prophets [Mt 7:20].
 Nowhere did God say, ‘if you come across them then I sent them to you’.
 Those are the false prophets that are telling you that God sent them and He wouldn’t guide you wrong.
 That is certainly a false prophet moving his lips.
 Run!

 and Yes …

 Scripture does show some false prophets that God sent.
 Jonah being the most prominent.
-[Jonah’s prophecy didn’t come to pass, so according to Gods test [Deut 18:15-22] Jonah was a false prophet and Jonah knew that, that’s why Jonah ran from God.
-He didn’t want to be a false prophet] There was also this spirit that went out that used a prophet (and made him a false prophet) with his false message, intending to deceive — and God allowed it.
+[Jonah’s prophecy didn’t come to pass, so according to God’s test [Deut 18:15-22] Jonah was a false prophet and Jonah knew that, that’s why Jonah ran from God.
+He didn’t want to be a false prophet and he knew that once he spoke what God was intent on not doing then he was forever a false prophet].
+There was also this spirit that went out that used a prophet (and made him a false prophet) with his false message, intending to deceive — and God allowed it.
 [1Kings 22:22] “behold, the Lord hath put a lying spirit in the mouth of these thy prophets, and the Lord hath spoken evil against thee.”
 [2 Chronicles 18:18-22]

 So Why Would God Allow It?